On This Day in History: May 1

 - Elvis Presley and Priscilla Beaulieu are married in Las Vegas.

-- Cross-Strait relations: Battle of Dong-Yin, a naval conflict between ROC and PRC, takes place.
+- Cross-Strait relations: Battle of Dong-Yin, a naval conflict between the Republic of China and the People's Republic of China, takes place.

 - The Prime Minister of Cuba, Fidel Castro, proclaims Cuba a socialist nation and abolishes elections.